gissuifeng/WeightedSpatiotemporalFlowCluster/README.md

 ## WeightedSpatiotemporalFlowCluster
 Weighted origin-destination flow cluster method considering spatiotemporal continuity to reveal interregional association patterns

-An algorithm for mining interzonal flow patterns from weighted spatio-temporal origin-destination(OD) flows.
+An algorithm for mining interregional flow patterns from weighted spatiotemporal origin-destination(OD) flows.
 The algorithm is implemented in python.

 #### 1. Algorithm parameters